Emperor-Eliel/SimpleTweet/README.md

   - [ x] User is displayed the username, name, and body for each tweet
   - [ ] User is displayed the [relative timestamp](https://gist.github.com/nesquena/f786232f5ef72f6e10a7) for each tweet "8m", "7h"
 - [ x] User can refresh tweets timeline by pulling down to refresh
+- [x ] User can **compose and post a new tweet**
+  - [ x] User can click a “Compose” icon in the Action Bar on the top right
+  - [x ] User can then enter a new tweet and post this to twitter
+  - [ x] User is taken back to home timeline with **new tweet visible** in timeline
+  - [ x] Newly created tweet should be manually inserted into the timeline and not rely on a full refresh
+  - [ ] User can **see a counter with total number of characters left for tweet** on compose tweet page

 The following **optional** features are implemented: